taming-the-state-in-react/taming-the-state-in-react/manuscript/04-redux-advanced/03-redux-architecture.md

 # leanpub-end-insert
 ~~~~~~~~

-- you can make it another more abstract Button component that doesn't share the inline style
+You can make even another more abstract `Button` component that doesn't share the `button-inline` CSS class.

 {title="src/components/Story.js",lang="javascript"}
 ~~~~~~~~